GermaniumSystem/BootlegBooper/README.md

 The pins on my fancy connector aren't long enough.
 They mate for a fraction of a millimeter, and will stay in place, but a slight jostle will cause it to pop out.
 I made a trip to Microcenter the night before I flew out and bought a few hundred male-to-male jumpers.
 The jumpers fit great!

 #### The SAO hole isn't big enough.
-It WAS big enough when I used the correct measurements... but then I had a terribly case of The Dumb and made it 2mm *smaller* instead of *larger*.
+It WAS big enough when I used the correct measurements... but then I had a terrible case of The Dumb and made it 2mm *smaller* instead of *larger*.
 So, I bought a hand file the night before flying out.
 Each board needs to be clearanced with this file, but it looks surprisingly ok.

 ### Timeline
 | Date | Event | Stress level |